heig-vd-dai-course/heig-vd-dai-course/13-java-tcp-programming/COURSE_MATERIAL.md

 This will notify us that you have completed the exercise and we can check your work.

-You can check the answers in the [Solution](#solution) section, however, **we highly recommend you to try to complete the practical content by yourself first to learn the most**.
+You can compare your solution with the official one stated in the [Solution](#solution) section, however, **we highly recommend you to try to complete the practical content by yourself first to learn the most**.

 ### Go further